netblock/yaabe/README.md

 ## Compiling

-YAABE is compiled with the Meson build system, and uses the (upcoming) C standard ISO/IEC 9899:2024 (c2x) with GNU extensions (gnu2x), GTK 4.12 UI toolkit, and json5 for python.
+YAABE is compiled with the Meson build system, and uses C23 (c2x) with GNU extensions (gnu23/gnu2x), GTK 4.12 UI toolkit, and json5 for python.

 ### Linux